balassy/smartwater/README.md

 I included the original Fusion360 model files, and also exported them to STEP format, so you can modify them to your needs.

+I uploaded the [models to Printables](https://www.printables.com/model/417389-sci-fi-project-box) as well, please share your makes there!

 ### CNC

 The case can host a 85×85 mm edge lit acrylic panel.
 You can carve any drawing to this panel, you can find the source files of the Death Star I used in the `CNC` folder.